citusdata/citus_docs/ref_arch/multi_tenant.rst

   * **Docker**: :code:`docker exec -it citus_master psql -U postgres`
   * **Cloud**: :code:`psql "connection-string"` where the connection string for your formation is available in the Cloud Console.

+  In either case psql will be connected to the coordinator node for the cluster.

 At this point feel free to follow along in your own Citus cluster by downloading and executing the SQL to create the schema.
 Once the schema is ready, we can tell Citus to create shards on the workers.
 From the coordinator node, run:

 ::